william-mx/MXcarkit/README.md

 # MXCarkit

 The **MXCarkit** is the ideal platform for reasarch, developement and education in autonomous driving.
-For more information, please visit the official product [website](https://mdynamix.de/mx-academy-training/mxcarkit/).
+For more information, please visit the official product [website](https://mdynamix.de/en/mx-carkit-model-car/mxcarkit-speceifications/).

 <img src="images/mxcarkit_setup.jpeg" title="MXCarkit" width="1000">

 </br>

 ## Initial Setup
-Follow the instructions to setup [Jeston Nano](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit) or [Jetson NX](https://developer.nvidia.com/embedded/learn/get-started-jetson-xavier-nx-devkit).

-Clone this repository.
+The MXCarkit is based on a ROS architecture.
+The setup was tested with JetPack 5.1.
+It is therefore recommended to install exactly the same version.
+However, older and newer versions should work just as well.

+Follow the [instructions](https://youtu.be/Ucg5Zqm9ZMk?si=HPf8XXP5IeT5pmAy) from JetsonHacks to setup your Jeston.
+Use the user name *mxck* to avoid problems with the file paths. </br>
+**Important:** Make sure you install Jetson Runtime Components and Jetson SDK Components in order to get GPU support.

+Start the Jetson log in to your account and clone this repository.
 ```
 git clone --recurse-submodules https://github.com/william-mx/MXCarkit.git
 ```